-People with a food allergy have an immune system that reacts to certain proteins found in food.
-Their immune system attacks these compounds as if it were a harmful pathogen, such as a bacterium or virus.
+In people with a food allergy, the immune system reacts to certain proteins in food as though they were harmful pathogens, such as bacteria, parasites, or viruses.

-In this article, we will cover the symptoms, causes, treatments, and triggers of food allergies.
+In this article, we will cover the symptoms, causes, triggers, and treatment of food allergies.

 - tingling in the mouth